navaidzansari/CVE_Demo/2023/Employee Task Management System - SQL Injection.md

 ### Affected Page:
 > edit-task.php

-> In this page task_id parameter is vulnerable to SQL Injection Attack
+> On this page task_id parameter is vulnerable to SQL Injection Attack

 ### Description:
 > The employee task management system supports two roles of users, one is admin, and another is a normal employee. the detail of role is given below